 6.28.1 Applicability to language

 The vulnerabilities documented in ISO/IEC 24772-1:2024 6.28 apply to Java.
 Java lacks a keyword for an explicit terminator.
-Therefore, it is often not readily apparent which statements are part of a loop construct or an “if” statement.
+Therefore, it is often not readily apparent which statements are part of a loop construct or an if statement.

 Consider the following section of code: